Kaiwhakaako Māori teach in te reo Māori at primary and secondary schools.

 - community work.

-First-year Kaiwhakaako Māori must become provisionally registered with the Education Council of Aotearoa New Zealand and gain full registration after two years' satisfactory work as a teacher.
+First-year kaiwhakaako Māori must become provisionally registered with the Teaching Council of Aotearoa New Zealand Matatū Aotearoa and gain full registration after two years' satisfactory work as a teacher.
 On becoming fully registered, teachers are issued with a practising certificate, renewable every three years.

 Find out more about training